YannisRavasopoulos/ProjectSD_S6/README.md

 ## Generating the PDFS

 Run `make project-description.pdf` to generate the project description.
-Run `make use-cases.pdf` to generate the use case diagrams.
+Run `make use-cases.pdf` to generate the use case description.
-Run `make domain-model.pdf` to generate the domain model.
+Run `make domain-model.pdf` to generate the domain model description.

-## TODOs

-- Refactor the "manage account" functionality into separate use cases.